usnistgov/SDNist/sdnist/report/README.md

 3. The sdnist.report package also needs a deidentified dataset that it can evaluate against its original counterpart.
 Since the sdnist.report package comes bundled with the datasets, the deidentified dataset should be generated using the bundled datasets.

-   You can download a copy of the datasets from [Github Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
+   You can download a copy of the datasets from Github [Diverse Community Excerpts Data](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
 This copy is similar to the one bundled with the sdnist.report package, but it contains more documentation and a description of the datasets.

-4. You can download the toy deidentified datasets from [Github Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/toy_synthetic_data.zip).
+4. You can download the toy deidentified datasets from Github [Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v2.0/toy_deidentified_data.zip).
 Unzip the downloaded file, and move the unzipped toy_synthetic_dataset directory to the sdnist-project directory.

-5. Each toy deidentified dataset file is generated using the [Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/SDNist-toy-data-1.4.0-b.1.zip).
+5. Each toy deidentified dataset file is generated using the [Diverse Community Excerpts Data](https://github.com/usnistgov/SDNist/releases/download/v2.0/diverse_community_excerpts_data.zip).
 The syn_ma.csv, syn_tx.csv, and syn_national.csv deidentified dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv), and NATIONAL(national2019.csv), respectively.
 You can use one of the toy synthetic dataset files for testing whether the sdnist.report package is installed correctly on your system.

 6. Use the following commands for generating reports if you are using a toy deidentified dataset file:

    For evaluating the Massachusetts dataset:
    ```
-   (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_ma.csv MA
+   (venv) c:\\sdnist-project> python -m sdnist.report toy_deidentified_data/syn_ma.csv MA
    ```

    For evaluating the Texas dataset:
    ```
-   (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_tx.csv TX
+   (venv) c:\\sdnist-project> python -m sdnist.report toy_deidentified_data/syn_tx.csv TX
    ```

    For evaluating the national dataset:
    ```
-   (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_national.csv NATIONAL
+   (venv) c:\\sdnist-project> python -m sdnist.report toy_deidentified_data/syn_national.csv NATIONAL
    ```

 7. A deidentified dataset can be a .csv or a parquet file, and the path of this file is required